ps4star/FSE/ref.md

 msgbox Let's go to the mall!
 0x4
 ```
 (string) is a string literal (or constant), representing the text to display. (mode) is a hex integer or string (starting with "MSG_") representing the type of msgbox.
 Adding linebreaks in the message string is allowed, but the compiler already has a system for auto-filling these breaks.
 Keep in mind that an #org statement is not allowed here.
 See XSE msgbox documentation for more information on msgbox types.
 See setbreaklimit and pageonbreak in section 4 for more information on the automatic breaking system.

+### wildbattle (pokemon) (level) (item)
+Calls XSE wildbattle. (pokemon) is conformed to a hex int pokemon ID (can be string representing the pokemon name, hex int, or decimal int). (level) is conformed to a hex int representing the level of the pokemon. (item) is conformed to a hex int item ID (can be string representing the item name, hex int, or decimal int).